Roman991/multi-tenancy/README.md

+## Folders structure

+- `config`, `migrations` and `seeders` are used by sequelize-cli to setup the DB
+- `src`
+  - `lib` common providers shared accross all tenants
+  - `models` sequelize models
+  - `shippings` module where I want to implement the multi-tenancy

 ## Multi tenancy implementation

-To keep it simple there are only few models ussential to the multi tenancy:
+To keep it simple there are only essential elements to understand the requirements:

-core:
+#### Database models

-- Tenant
+- Tenant (list of tenants)
-- TenantsConfig
+- TenantsConfig (every tenant should have its own configs)
-- User
+- User (list of users)

 multi-tananted:

-- Shippings
+- Shippings (this table has also a `tenantId` field for the row level tenancy)

+### Controllers for shipping

-There are only one DB and one controller for creating shippings.
+There should be only controller for creating shippings.

-POST `/shippings` should read the `x-tenant` header and through `shippingService` load the proper `royalShippingService` with tenant config (stored in psql db).
+POST `/shippings` should read the `x-tenant` header and through `shippingService` load the proper `fedexService` with the tenant config.

 This boilerplate is for example only, you can change it as you think is better.

-The `load-config.ts` loads all configs on bootstrap, but I think there are better solutions for lazyly loads providers only if needed

-### Example with seeded data

-`POST /shippings` with payload: `{userId: 1, tenantId:1 ...}`

-The shippingService should use the config from Tenant 1 to init/use `royalService` (pass:123, user:123)
+### Shipping module

+Inside the `shippings.service.ts` there is a rough implementation of what i'm trying to achieve

+### TODO

+Im looking for a BE structure that can handle multiple tenants (10-20 tenants)

+1. the BE should be aware of TenantConfig changes, to use always latest config data (without app reload)
+2. ideally providers whould be instantiated once for tenant( and then cached somehow, until config changed)
+3. there should be some centralized middleware/interceptor to manage/return tenants configs
+4. there should be some centalized middleware/interceptor to check if user belongs to the declared tenant